-Drawing from the paid holiday bank will occur at an accelerated rate of 1.25 hours paid for every hour taken (i.e., 11.25 hours worked equals 14.05 hours paid; 7.5 hours worked equals 9.375 hours paid).
+Drawing from the paid holiday bank will occur at an accelerated rate of one point two five (1.25) hours paid for every hour taken (i.e. eleven point two five (11.25) hours worked equals fourteen point zero five (14.05) hours paid; seven point five (7.5) hours worked equals nine point three seven five (9.375) hours paid).

-If an employee works on a paid holiday as defined by the local parties, they will receive one and one-half (11⁄2) times their regular straight time hourly rate of pay for all hours worked on a holiday.
+If an employee works on a paid holiday as defined by the Collective Agreement, she or he will receive one and one-half (1 1⁄2) hours pay for all hours worked on a holiday.
 The employee will not receive a lieu day.
 Article 16.02 also applies.